jameszhang244/AnomalyDetection-Old/README.md

 *A.2.
 Anomaly Duration vs. Degree of Anomalous Behavior*
 BDTonSimulatedDataDegreeDurationTest.ipynb
-The code in this file fluctuates the degree to which an anomaly differed from normal data, the duration of anomalous behavior, and the number of timeseries affected for a simulated data set.
+Data fluctuates the degree to which an anomaly differed from normal data, the duration of anomalous behavior, and the number of timeseries affected for a simulated data set.

 *A.3 Application on real data*
 PacketLossWithAnalysis&Delay-30days.ipynb
+Tested the decision trees on a period of 30 days of real data.

 *B. Simple feed forward neural network*